 Tip: Put walnuts, peanuts, or peanut butter into the traps.
 The nuts do not have to be fresh.
 Stales ones work just fine.
 Squirrels find these irresistible.

 2. Pepper Sprays: Pepper and other sprays will discourage them.
 One taste or smell, and they may scurry to your neighbor’s garden.
 Apply sprays on plants and fruit.
 But use caution on vegetables, as a residual “Pepper” taste can linger.
 Apply every one to two weeks and after rain.

 Find a Pepper spray recipe

-eliminate them….. if you are a good shot.
-Check your local laws, for rules
+4. Hunting: If hunting is allowed in your area, this obviously eliminates them….. if you are a good shot.
+Check local laws, for rules and regulations.